 What Pantry Containers Do You Use?

-Which containers you choose for your kitchen and pantry depend on what sort of things you’re storing, your budget and what look you like.
+Which containers you choose for your kitchen and pantry depends on what sort of things you’re storing, your budget, and what look you like.

 But at this house, we have more kitchen storage, as well as additional storage in the laundry room.